K-pop to the rescue? S. Korea all-in for scout jamboree closing concert

 The quadrennial world jamboree gathered 43,000 scouts in North Jeolla province, but an unprecedented heatwave prompted mass illnesses, US and UK contingents left early amid reports of dire campsite conditions, and a tropical storm finally forced a full evacuation this week.

-Tens of thousands of scouts in colourful uniforms and neckties, some wearing facepaint or waving flags, filled Seoul's World Cup Stadium Friday for a closing ceremony ahead of the concert.
+Tens of thousands of scouts in colourful uniforms and neckties, some wearing face paint and waving flags, filled Seoul's World Cup Stadium Friday.

-"The last few days have not been easy, to say the least," said Ahmad Alhendawi, Secretary-General of the World Organization of the Scout Movement.

-"Your dream of this jamboree was a different one," he said, adding to loud cheers that they had finally "reunited our jamboree."
+"The last few days have not been easy," said Ahmad Alhendawi, secretary-general of the World Organization of the Scout Movement, at the official closing ceremony ahead of the concert, adding to loud cheers that they had finally "reunited our jamboree".

-Prime Minister Han Duck-soo told the scouts that he hoped "the cultural experiences you had in various parts of Korea and the K-pop concert which will be held shortly will remain as beautiful memories for you."
+Prime Minister Han Duck-soo told the scouts that he hoped "the cultural experiences you had in various parts of Korea... will remain as beautiful memories for you".

+K-pop groups including HolyBang, The Boyz, ATBO and The New Six -- the latter wearing scout-themed costumes -- then performed to rapturous applause from the mostly teenage scouts.

+The scouts, many wearing colourful raincoats, could be seen singing along, dancing and enthusiastically waving glow sticks.

 But even as the government throws millions of dollars in emergency funding into fixing an event that has been a public relations disaster, criticism -- from K-pop fans to public sector employees -- is mounting over Seoul's approach.